Tran1595/Looker-Studio-Sales-Performance-Dashboard/README.md

 - **Real-Time Collaboration**: Share the dashboard with team members and stakeholders for collaborative analysis and decision-making.

-- **Actionable Insights**: Quickly identify trends, top performers, and areas needing attention to make informed, data-driven decisions.

 ## Project Highlights

 Data Visualization
-Interactive Dashboards: Utilizing Looker Studio, we've created interactive dashboards that display sales performance across various dimensions such as time, product categories, customer segments, and regions.
+Interactive Dashboards: Utilizing Looker Studio, I've created interactive dashboards that display sales performance across various dimensions such as time, product categories, customer segments, and regions.

 Visual Insights: The dashboards include charts, Geo maps that make it easy to identify trends, patterns, and outliers in the sales data.